Tide115115/Tide115115.github.io/_pages/cv.md

 with feedback from instructors

 * Three years of freelance commission work and personal projects (2023-2025)

-- Completed several digital illustration commissions for clients (including a small tabletop games company) in between doing personal projects.
+Completed several digital illustration commissions for clients (including a small tabletop games company) in between doing personal projects.

-* Final year 2-D Animation student film (Time, Rust and Mould) https://youtu.be/VnJMPyJem4U
+* Final year 2-D Animation student film (Time, Rust and Mould)

+https://youtu.be/VnJMPyJem4U

--Utilised all of the organisational and artistic skills I had built up to that point in order to make it.
+Utilised all of the organisational and artistic skills I had built up to that point in order to make it.

+* Collaborated with other students on a published music video

+(Power Paladin - Creatures of the Night)

+https://www.youtube.com/watch?v=Ri5B53e7Abw

-* Collaborated with other students on a published music video (Power Paladin - Creatures of the Night) https://www.youtube.com/watch?v=Ri5B53e7Abw -Participated in planning and concept development while contributing backgrounds to the final video
+Participated in planning and concept development while contributing backgrounds to the final video

 Skills